fresh5447/pt-blog/README.md

 ### Phase Three

-* Implement comments on Posts
-  * Start with Backend models first
+* Create Model Comment with field content
+* Add Comment relationship to Article
-  * Implement UX around creating and deleting comments on post.
+* Implement API endpoint to create Comment on Article.
+  *  make sure you populate the comment, on Article
+* Update DB seeder to create random comments on your Articles
+* Implement Client side ability to view comments for an article.
+* Implement Client side ability to post comment on an article.
 ----

 #### Product Roadmap